General Regulations

 • a shotgun that is of a larger size than 10 guage.

-3. hunt any game bird using
+3. Hunt any game bird using

 • a shotgun in which the magazine and chamber combined will hold more than three rounds of ammunition,